 From South Texas to Pennsylvania, we have field offices in top U.S. oil and natural gas plays.

-Prevention is our primary goal in reducing our number of spills.
-Goal setting, paired with our spill prevention initiatives, has enabled us to make significant improvements.
-Members from our Engineering, Operations and Environment, Health and Safety (EHS) teams collaborate to implement operational design improvements needed to prevent spills, collect and analyze spill data, identify spill causes, and recommend process and quality improvements to address each specific incident.
-Our prevention efforts focus on five main spill causes: pipeline failure, corrosion, weather, human error and equipment failure.
+in addition to goal setting, spill prevention initiatives have enabled us to make significant environmental performance improvements.
+Employees from our Engineering, Operations and Environmental, Health and Safety (EHS) teams collect and analyze spill data, identify spill causes and collaborate to implement operational design improvements to prevent spills.
+Our prevention efforts focus on five main spill causes: pipeline failure; corrosion; weather; human error; and equipment failure.

-One example of a spill prevention initiative is our integrity management program, which focuses on proactively identifying and correcting corrosion on our equipment.
-Over time, weather conditions and the saltwater produced from our operations can corrode steel equipment, potentially causing a leak or malfunction.
-Early detection of corrosion is key, and field staff regularly receive training on how to identify tank corrosion as part of their field equipment inspections.
-Should a corrosion problem be identified, we either repair the corroded area or replace the equipment.
+One example of a spill prevention initiative is our integrity management program, which proactively identifies and corrects corrosion of our equipment.
+Over time, environmental conditions and produced water can corrode steel equipment, potentially causing a leak or malfunction.
+Early detection of corrosion is key to mitigating risk, and field staff receive training on how to identify corrosion as part of their field equipment inspections.
+Should a problem be identified, we either repair the corroded area or replace the equipment.

-Secondary containment for storage tanks is also a key element to our facility design and spill protection efforts.
-It is a company standard that production storage tanks feature secondary containment with an impermeable liner that captures fluid and protects the soil should a spill occur.
-This material is a permanent element of the site, designed to last the life of the well or facility.
+Secondary containment for storage tanks is also a key element of our facility design and spill protection efforts.
+The secondary containment surrounding our tanks captures fluid and is designed to last the life of the well or facility.

 If an incident occurs, Chesapeake activates a comprehensive, cross-functional team that focuses first on safety, then environmental protection and regulatory compliance.
 At any time, these teams and their resources are ready and available to respond.